element-hq/element-ios/INSTALL.md

 - **Build last development code and modify Element project only**

 If you want to build last development code you have to checkout the `develop` branch and use `$matrixSDKVersion = {:branch => 'develop'}` in the `Podfile`.
-This will also use MatrixSDK develop branche.
+This will also use MatrixSDK develop branch.

 - **Build specific branch of SDK and modify Element project only**